rometaidla/ai-blog/_posts/2020-06-14-lane-following.md

 ---
 toc: true
 layout: post
-description: Lane Following using Comma-AI dataset.
+description: Training end-to-end driving model using Nvidia PilotNet architecture and CommaAI dataset.
 categories: [markdown]
-title: Lane Following using Comma-AI dataset
+title: End-to-end Driving using Comma AI dataset
 ---

-# Part 1: Lane Following using Comma AI dataset
+# Part 1: End-to-end Driving using Comma AI dataset

-This is the first post in the series of posts on end-to-end model for autonomous driving.
+This is the first post in the series of posts on the topic of end-to-end model for autonomous driving.
 Future posts:
-- Part 2: Using Vision Transformers with Comma AI dataset
-- Part 3: Using PilotNet model in real life on Estonian gravel roads
+- Part 2: Using PilotNet model in real car on Estonian gravel roads
+- Part 3: Using Vision Transformers with Comma AI dataset

 ## Introduction

+End-to-End driving is predicting output command directly from input sensor, in this case predicting steering command from camera image.

+![EndToEnd]({{ site.baseurl }}/images/lanefollowing/end-to-end-learning.jpg "Credit: https://twitter.com/haltakov/status/1384192583597912065")

 - Imitation learning
-- NHTSA Level

-![EndToEnd]({{ site.baseurl }}/images/lanefollowing/end-to-end-learning.jpg "Credit: https://twitter.com/haltakov/status/1384192583597912065")

 ## Data

-[Comma AI dataset](https://github.com/commaai/comma2k19) is used to train the model.
-This dataset has over 33 hours of commute in California's highway.
-Dataset is divided into 95% training, 5% validation and 5% test set.
+[Comma AI dataset](https://github.com/commaai/comma2k19) [6] is used to train the model.
+This dataset has over **33 hours** of commute on California's highway.
+I divided dataset into 95% training, 5% validation and 5% test set.

 Video resolution is 1164x874.
-When extracting frames for training, image is downscaled to the resolution of 258x194 for faster training process.
+When extracting frames for training, image is downscaled to the resolution of **258x194** for faster training process.
 From this downscaled image, smaller region of interest is cropped as most of the image does not in include information useful for training, like trees and sky.